 Drawing on our highly-rated research culture, we integrate relevant and exciting new work to help develop the discipline of sociology.
 We also draw inspiration from the perplexing and ever-changing world of the 21st century, and many of your lecturers will be carrying out empirical research as well as teaching you how to carry out your own research.

-We aim to give all students a thorough training in analytical tools and research skills, enabling you to ask and answer questions about the things that shape, sustain and disrupt societies.
-The outcome is guaranteed to be intellectually stimulating – if you thought you knew what sociology was, come here and be surprised!
-The MA in Sociology is a forum for joining in the argument, while being assured of a broader critical awareness of recent developments within the discipline.
+We provide a thorough training in analytical tools and research skills, giving you the ability to ask and answer searching questions about the things that shape, sustain and disrupt societies.
+The outcome is guaranteed to be intellectually stimulating – at Lancaster you will be able to join in the argument, and gain a broader critical awareness of recent developments within the discipline.

 Graduates from this programme work in a range of organisations, including local and national government, NGOs, policy bodies, and schools and colleges.
 The MA also provides an ideal foundation for PhD study, opening the way to academic careers.

 Find out more about the research culture, research centres and conferences that make studying Sociology at Lancaster so stimulating.